andrei-akopian/Image-to-ANSI-Converter/README.md

 - [ ] potentially use median colors
 - [ ] better cli
 - [ ] figure out the `.ans` file format and maybe make use of it
-- [ ] display size of the output file